IncOQ/incoq/README.md

 Updates are strict, meaning that for addition and assignment, the element, attribute, or key value must not already be present; while for removal and deletion, the element, attribute, or key value must be present.
+If the `strict_rewriting` option is used, IncOQ will rewrite updates to ensure that this is the case, and the user need not worry about whether elements, keys, or attributes are or are not present.
 The following additional set and map updates are allowed, where strictness is not required.

   - `e.clear()`, `e1.update(e2)`, `e1.intersection_update(e2)`,
     `e1.difference_update(e2)`, `e1.symmetric_difference_update(e2)`,